+o To provide our student athletes with guidelines and assistance in developing athletic/academic success.

+Mental

+o To develop a well-rounded individual by teaching the importance of practice and preparation in reaching the student athlete's potential.

+Social

-- To provide our student athletes with guidelines and assistance in developing athletic/academic success. - ✤ Mental - To develop a well-rounded individual by teaching the importance of practice and preparation in reaching the student athlete's potential. - Social - To provide, through competition, for the emergence of a strong self-concept by developing strong character, leadership qualities, and good citizenship, along with the student athlete's physical qualities. - To develop an equitable athletic program as it applies to "gender equity" in high school athletics. - Educational - To promote teamwork, self-discipline, dedication, commitment, and perseverance.
+- To provide, through competition, for the emergence of a strong self-concept by developing strong character, leadership qualities, and good citizenship, along with the student athlete's physical qualities. - o To develop an equitable athletic program as it applies to "gender equity" in high school athletics.